 Can you take college classes in high school?

 Yes!
-There are many programs that allow high school students who qualify to earn college credit while they’re finishing their diploma.
+There are many programs that allow high school students who qualify to earn early college credits while they’re finishing their diploma.
 With Penn Foster’s college prep high school program, you’ll complete a traditional curriculum online then prepare for college-level classes with more academically challenging courses like economics and psychology.

 What is early college high school?